Do the Math

 Once installed, how much money will you save?

-The amount, if any, depends on many factors:
+The amount you save, if any, depends on many factors:

 - What size solar system does your home require?
-The bigger the system, the more expensive costs upfront.
+The bigger the system, the more expensive your upfront costs.

 - How much the solar panels cost.
 PV panels with high efficiency ratings are more expensive than lower rated panels.